appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 ## No global side effects/schedulers

-In Mirabelle, **all** actions use the events time as wall clock.
-It means streams times advance depending of the event they receives.
+In Mirabelle, **all** actions use the events' time as wall clock.
+It means streams times advance depending on the event they receive.

 Because of that, it's easy to reason about (and test) streams: the same inputs always produce the same outputs.
 It's also possible to have multiple streams with different times running in parallel.